A Computational Framework for Solving Wasserstein Lagrangian Flows: Tractable Objectives for Special Cases

 \cref{prop:dual_obj} makes progress toward a dual objective \textit{without} considering the continuity equation or dynamics in the ground space, by instead invoking the Legendre transform $\cH[\qm_t, \lagr_t, t]$ of a given Lagrangian $\mathcal{L}[\qm_t, \dot{\qm}_t,t]$ which is strictly convex in $\dot{\qm}_t$.
 However, to derive $\cH[\qm_t, \lagr_t, t]$ and optimize objectives of the form \cref{eq:dual_intermediate}, we will need to represent the tangent vector on the space of densities $\dot{\qm}_t$, for example using a vector field $v_t$ and growth term $g_t$ as in \cref{eq:wfr}.

 Given a Lagrangian $\mathcal{L}[\qm_t, \dot{\qm}_t,t]$, we seek to solve the optimization

-Since the potential energy does not depend on $\dot{\qm}_t$, we focus on \textit{kinetic energies} $\cK[\qm_t, \dot{\qm}_t,t]$ which are linear in the density (see \cref{def:dual_linearizable}).
-We consider two primary examples, the $WFR_{\lambda}$ metric $\cK[\qm_t, \dot{\qm}_t, t]$ using the continuity equation with growth term dynamics, and kinetic energies defined by expectations of ground-space Lagrangian costs under $\qm_t$ (\cref{sec:lagrangian}, \citet{villani2009optimal} Ch.
+Since the potential energy does not depend on $\dot{\qm}_t$, it will not affect any later derivations in this section.

+We focus on \textit{kinetic energies} $\cK[\qm_t, \dot{\qm}_t]$ which are linear in the density (see \cref{def:dual_linearizable}).
+We consider two primary examples, the $WFR_{\lambda}$ metric $\cK[\qm_t, \dot{\qm}_t]$ using the continuity equation with growth term dynamics, and kinetic energies defined by expectations of ground-space Lagrangian costs under $\qm_t$ (see \cref{sec:lagrangian}, \citet{villani2009optimal} Ch.
 7, \cref{example:lagr_ot} below),